Logarithmic Riemann-Hilbert correspondences for rigid varieties: Log Riemann--Hilbert Correspondences

-\begin{prop} Suppose $F$ \Pth{\resp $F'$} is a locally free \Pth{\resp torsion-free} coherent $\cO_X$-module, with an integrable log connection $\nabla$ \Pth{\resp $\nabla'$} as in Definition \ref{def-log-conn-etc}\Refenum{\ref{def-log-conn-etc-4}}, whose residues along the irreducible components of $D$ \Ref{see Section \ref{calculationofresidues}} all have eigenvalues in $\bQ \cap [0, 1)$.
-Then any morphism $(F, \nabla) \to (F', \nabla')$ whose restriction to $X - D$ is an isomorphism is necessarily an isomorphism over the whole $X$.
-The same is true if we replace $\cO_X$-modules with $\cO_X \ho \BdRp$-modules. \end{prop} \begin{proof} Let $(F'', \nabla'') := ((F', \nabla')^\dualsign)^\dualsign$, where $F''$ is the double $\cO_X$-dual of $F'$, which is by definition a reflexive coherent sheaf over $X$, and where $\nabla''$ is the induced log integrable connection, whose residues along the irreducible components of $D$ also have eigenvalues in $\bQ \cap [0, 1)$.
+\begin{prop} Suppose that $F$ \Pth{\resp $F'$} is a locally free \Pth{\resp torsion-free} coherent $\cO_X$-module, with an integrable log connection $\nabla$ \Pth{\resp $\nabla'$} as in Definition \ref{def-log-conn-etc}\Refenum{\ref{def-log-conn-etc-4}}, whose residues along the irreducible components of $D$ all have eigenvalues in $\bQ \cap [0, 1)$.
+Then any morphism $(F, \nabla) \to (F', \nabla')$ whose restriction to $U = X - D$ is an isomorphism is necessarily an isomorphism over the whole $X$.
+The same is true if we replace $\cO_X$-modules with $\cO_X \ho_k \BdR$-modules. \end{prop} \begin{proof} Let $(F'', \nabla'') := ((F', \nabla')^\dualsign)^\dualsign$, where $F''$ is the double $\cO_X$-dual of $F'$, which is by definition a reflexive coherent $\cO_X$-module, and where $\nabla''$ is the induced log integrable connection, whose residues along the irreducible components of $D$ also have eigenvalues in $\bQ \cap [0, 1)$.
 Hence, by Proposition \ref{prop-loc-free}, $F''$ is \emph{locally free}.
-Since the restriction of the given morphism $(F, \nabla) \to (F', \nabla')$ to the dense subspace $X - D$ is an isomorphism, we have injective morphisms $(F, \nabla) \to (F', \nabla') \to (F'', \nabla'')$, and it suffices to show that their composition is an isomorphism over $X$.
-Therefore, we can rename $F''$ by $F'$, and assume that both $F$ and $F'$ are locally free.
+Since the restriction of the given morphism $(F, \nabla) \to (F', \nabla')$ to the dense subspace $U$ is an isomorphism, we have injective morphisms $(F, \nabla) \to (F', \nabla') \to (F'', \nabla'')$, and it suffices to show that their composition is an isomorphism over $X$.
+Therefore, we can replace $F'$ with $F''$, and assume that both $F$ and $F'$ are locally free.
+Thus, by working locally, we may replace $X$ with its affinoid open subspaces which admit strictly \'etale morphisms to $\bD^n$ as in Example \ref{ex-log-adic-sp-ncd}, and assume that both $F$ and $F'$ are free of rank $d$.
+Then, with respect to the chosen bases, the map $F \to F'$ is represented by a matrix $A$ in $M_d\bigl(\cO_X(X)\bigr)$, which is invertible outside $D$.
+In order to show that it is invertible over $X$, it suffices to show that the entries of $A^{-1}$, which are a priori analytic functions on $X$ \emph{meromorphic} along $D$, are everywhere regular analytic functions on $X$.
+But this is classical---see, for example, the proof of \cite[\aCh 1, \aProp 4.7]{Andre/Baldassarri:2001-DDA} or \cite[the uniqueness assertion of \aThm 11.2.2 in \aSec 11.4, based on \aProp-\aDef 10.2.5]{Andre/Baldassarri/Cailotto:2020-DDA(2)}.
+Moreover, by Lemma \ref{lem-OXBdR-mod}, the above arguments also apply to integrable log connections on $\cX$ \Pth{as in Definition \ref{def-log-conn-etc}\Refenum{\ref{def-log-conn-etc-1}}}. \end{proof}